 Setup restrictions, as in the left back can’t play a long ball across the field directly to the right back – and throughout the drill the ball must be played on the ground.
 This same drill can be done with the midfielders.
 See what their time is compared to the defensive line.

-Try bringing in the goalkeeper when working on swinging the ball from one side to the other with the defenders.
+Try bringing in the goalkeeper when working on swinging the soccer ball from one side to the other with the defenders.
 There will be moments in the game when your team will use your keeper to switch the ball, so you can add the keeper into the equation, too.
-Whether the keeper is using his or her feet or hands or both.
+Whether the goalkeeper is using his or her feet or hands or both.

 Equipment needed: Cones and practice vests.

-Train your soccer team to stick to the passing game when the pressure is on, courtesy of this drill from the Nike Academy’s assistant coach, Matt Wells.
+Train your soccer team to stick to the passing game when the pressure is on, courtesy of this soccer drill from the Nike Academy’s assistant coach, Matt Wells.